josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👅_Voice_Disruption_Discrediting/🔊_protecting_the_sound_of_the_voice.md

 - Spectral-forensic evidence of manipulation.
 - Metadata lineage showing lawful authorship.
 - Cross-hash matches linking hostile edits back to specific dissemination chains.

 Used correctly, it re-anchors trust in survivor testimony and exposes synthetic amplification tactics.

+These tools do not just defend against deepfakes; they reverse the evidentiary burden, turning attempted discrediting into proof of targeted sabotage.

 ---